ISSOtm/fortISSimO/manual/src/rgbds.md

 Imagine playing a MP3 file at 1.5× speed, for example—that's not quite it, but close.

 The schedule is simple:

 - If "Enable timer-based tempo" was not selected in hUGETracker, then `hUGE_TickSound` must be called once per frame.
   This is most often done from an interrupt handler (preferably STAT to save VBlank time, but VBlank is fine too), but can also be done in the main loop.

+  You can pass the `--vblank` option to [teNOR] to check that the song is properly formatted for this schedule.

 - If "Enable timer-based tempo" was selected in hUGETracker, then `hUGE_TickSound` must be called at a fixed rate.
   This rate can be obtained by setting [`TAC`] to 4 (4096 Hz) and [`TMA`] to the value in the "Tempo (timer divider)" field, or any equivalent method.

+  You can pass the `--timer` option to [teNOR] to check that the song is properly formatted for this schedule.

 Timer-based tempo can have annoying side effects to the rest of the game's programming, so VBlank-based tempo is recommended.